Jeremiah Chapter 31

 “And their soul shall be as a watered garden”: A watered garden that looks cheery, and in which things grow and thrive (for soul doth not seem here to be taken for men’s spiritual and immortal part, but for the whole man).
 And they shall be sorrowful no more in the manner as they have been, and as that age and generation were.
 Or many years (see Isa.
 35:10).
 Some think that under these expressions is also promised the spiritual joy which the true Israel of God should have under the gospel.
 And the eternal joy they shall have in heaven, when, and not before, all tears shall be wiped from their eyes.
 For in a strict sense it was not fulfilled to the Jews, who at the taking of their city by the Romans, sixty years after Christ, met with more sorrow than they had ever before experienced.

 This sounds so much like the following Scripture.

 Revelation 21:4 “And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.”

-Home is very much like heaven.
-These exiles have made it home.
-Not only home physically, but they are back in their holy place as well.
+These exiles will soon make it home.
+Not only home physically, but they will soon be back in their holy place as well.
 Wheat symbolizes the believers.
 The “oil” symbolizes the Holy Spirit.
 There is a river that flows from deep within man.
 This is the water of the Spirit, which washes the soul.

 Jeremiah 31:13 “Then shall the virgin rejoice in the dance, both young men and old together: for I will turn their mourning into joy, and will comfort them, and make them rejoice from their sorrow.”